How to Become an EMT Instructor: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Maintaining an accurate record of grades and assignments.
 This may sound basic, but it’s a vital part of making sure all your hard work (and your students’ hard work) is recognized.

 - Evaluating your students’ work and assisting those who need additional instruction.
 Not every student will get every technique or concept the first time around, but this doesn’t mean they aren’t a potentially wonderful EMT.
-Your job is to identify the ones who can make it but just need a little extra help from their teacher.
+Part of your job is to identify the ones who can make it but might need a little extra help from their teacher.

 EMT Instructor Requirements

 Exact requirements will vary from state to state, but requirements typically include: